esnaultdev/RxSandbox/README.md

 RxSandbox
 =========

-An Android app to dive into RxJava2.
+An Android app to dive into ReactiveX.